DustinSchimel/Youre_Not_Alone/README.md

 ## Background

 This game was developed by a group of 4 students over a span of 12 weeks for class.
-Developed with the intent have alternate value besides just being a fun game to play.
+Developed with the intent to have alternative value besides just being a fun game to play.

 ## Team
  - Eric Romero - Artist